endre90/micro_sp/README.md

 16. [ ] make model launch choice argument
 17. [ ] multiple goals
 18. [ ] eliminate need for dummy in var domain
+19. [x] check for measured in domain
-19. [ ] flow graph to readme
+20. [ ] flow graph to readme
-20. [ ] dockerize
+21. [ ] dockerize
-21. [ ] maybe some quality of life for modeling
+22. [ ] maybe some quality of life for modeling
-22. [ ] explore all paths and generate graph
+23. [ ] explore all paths and generate graph